prototux/TCL-TV-reverse-engineering/README.md

 ## Context
 I bought a TCL U55S6908 to use as a monitor for my steambox/htpc, and wanted to add it to my home automation system, so i can start it and set some settings over the network.

-If this TV supports UPNP remote control (as shown here: https://github.com/Zigazou/opentclremote), the bootloader (uboot with secos) doesn't support WakeOnLan, also, the remote control is pretty basic, only repeating the remote control. i wanted something better.
+If this TV supports UPNP remote control, the bootloader (uboot with secos) doesn't support WakeOnLan, also, the remote control is pretty basic, only repeating the remote control. i wanted something better.

 Also, the "Smart TV 2" system is slow and useless, if i can get rid of it, that would be a nice thing, i don't need a minesweeper game on my TV.